 “My siblings and I were movement children, but grounded in this American Indian community right here in the Mission District,” Bratt said.
 “There used to be an American Indian Center when I was growing up.
 We would spend our summers there, after-school programming.
 It was really a kind of a unifying force in the community.
 We haven’t had a American Indian Center in a long time, decades.”

-The Julian Avenue site currently has a building of 6,600 square feet, which houses Friendship House’s inpatient drug and alcohol treatment center.
-The plan is to build next to it a six-story, 74-foot high building of 46,400 square feet.
+The Julian Avenue site currently has a building of 17,000 square feet, which houses Friendship House’s inpatient drug and alcohol treatment center.
+The plan is to build next to it on a 6,600-square-foot site a six-story, 74-foot high building of 46,400 square feet.

 The building would serve as a gathering place for elders and the American Indian community and house a number of services.

 There would be resources and help in obtaining affordable housing, benefits and job training.
 The Native American Health Center would operate there as a medical and dental clinic.
 The site would have program space for American Indian youth and teens as well as for smaller American Indian-led nonprofits.